did-app/did-elixir/README.md

 Try it out by visiting [localhost:4000](http://localhost:4000/notes).
 If you have had any trouble you can pull the finished example [here](examples/phoenix_integration)

-If you have any further questions or want to find out more about kno visit [trykno.com](https://trykno.com) or contact us at [team@trykno.com](mailto:team@trykno.com?subject=Kno-Elixir%20question).
+If you have any further questions or want to find out more about Kno, visit [trykno.com](https://trykno.com) or contact us at [team@trykno.com](mailto:team@trykno.com?subject=Kno-Elixir%20question).